mdn/curriculum/curriculum/2-core/2-semantic-html.md

 - `<select>` and `<option>`.

-- `<form>` elements
+- `<form>` elements:

-  - Form submission: what happens when a form is submitted
+  - Form submission: what happens when a form is submitted.

   - The difference between submission methods — `GET`, `POST`, etc.